jecbrsmnhub/Excel_Project01/README.md

 What started as a small curiosity turned into a passion for learning more about data.

 📝 **My Learning Journey**

 ![image](https://github.com/user-attachments/assets/e46fb86a-02f7-4898-9504-c0367bb67db5)
   • This is the output of the project. (from Luke Barousse YT: Excel For Data Analytics)

 📝 **Before the Project Started**
   • I learned so much from his lessons, including how to transfer datasets to another worksheet or workbook, as well as exploring the ribbons, formulas, and functions.

+📝  **"What I love the most are:**

+  ✅ LOOKUP function
+  ✅ Statistical functions (along with Array Formulas) ✅ Logical functions (IF)

+  • I really focused on these chapters, as I know they are crucial for manipulating the data.